Codex

 Ready to ship?

-Add Hatchable as a Codex MCP server.
-Then ask Codex to deploy — you get a live URL and a database, free.
+Install the Hatchable plugin, then ask Codex to deploy.
+You get a live URL and a database, free.